-You can choose to have the car from 2-4 years, though shorter and longer terms are available, if you should need greater flexibility.
+You can choose to have the car from 2-4 years, though shorter terms are available, if you should need greater flexibility.
 Alongside choosing how long you want the car for, you will decide what yearly mileage you will drive and how much you want to pay upfront.

 Because PCH is a credit agreement, approval for any deal will be subject to a credit check from the finance provider funding the vehicle.

 All contracts with the finance provider will be in your name as the lessee, whereas with a business agreement the it will be the director of the company you’re working for.

 A provider is a middle-man between a leasing company, customer and manufacturer.

 As well as working hard to get you the best price possible on your new car, they offer handy advisory and support services for new and returning customers.

 If you decide to lease a car, you can choose between approaching a provider directly, or using a leasing comparison website.
 The latter option is most convenient as you will be shown the best deal from a selection of providers, all in one place.

 Alternatively, speaking directly to a provider could mean you get access to deals that are exclusively theirs.
 This is worthwhile if you have a specific manufacturer or model in mind for your new car, as some providers will have better access to manufacturers than the competition.

 Still unsure?
 You can find out all about our panel of the UK’s top lease providers.

 Like depreciation, residual value refers to the calculated worth of your car at the end of your lease deal.
 Essentially, this determines the cost of your fixed monthly payments over the course of your contract.